eduMFA/eduMFA/doc/workflows_and_tools/import/index.rst

 decrypt the file and store the decrypted file on a network folder.
 Just import the GPG encrypted file to eduMFA!

-.. note:: Using the key *PI_GNUPG_HOME* in edumfa.cfg you can change the default above mentioned *GNUPGHOME* directory.
+.. note:: Using the key *EDUMFA_GNUPG_HOME* in edumfa.cfg you can change the default above mentioned *GNUPGHOME* directory.

 .. note:: eduMFA imports an ASCII armored file.
 The file needs to be